Written by: Richard Frykberg

 For most organizations, the Capital budget is prepared annually and factors into the operating plan (eg assuming that we open the 3 news stores budgeted in Q2, I expect my sales and wages bill to increase by x% over last year, and my depreciation and cost of capital charges to increase by y%).

-The Capital investment priorities reflected in the budget thus reflect the strategically aligned intent of the organization and needs to be carefully monitored and controlled.
+The Capital investment priorities reflected in the budget thus reflect the strategically aligned intent of the organization and needs to be carefully monitored and controlled with measures such as project milestones.
 Indeed, capital expenditure variances to the approved budget are very carefully monitored by the most senior executive officers and directors.
 The approved budget and current budget availability status must be effectively communicated to all participants.

 Within SAP environments, the Capital investment budget is represented by an Investment Program (a hierarchical reporting structure) with assigned Investment Program Positions (the individual budget items).
 These Investment Program Positions (IPP’s) reflect either unique projects (large strategic investment initiatives e.g. Plant x Refurbishment) or investment pools (Spare Part replacements for Plant y).